M-Media-Group/Vue3-SPA-starter-template/README.md

 # Custom

+Assumptions:
+- The backend is powered by Laravel Fortify and Sanctum

 Potential tweaks to do:
 - Assumes Fortify and Sanctum are being used in backend
 - Surname field added to user
+- Language files should be lazy loaded

 # Way of working